Archive-663/kodakFunsaver/README.md

 Nostalgia — it sells.

 What’s included in the STL download?

-    The Standard 49mm Filter Thread Face-plate with 17mm Thread for using a Ulanzi smartphone anamorphic lens.

 A 49mm Lens Cap:

-    Left and Right Tabs
+-Left and Right Tabs

-    A Spring
+-A Spring

-    The Main Lens Cap Body
+-The Main Lens Cap Body

 A Rear Lens Cap for E-Mount Lenses

-The Lens Adapter
+The Lens Rehousing

 digi-Process C-41 Lightroom Preset